This post may contain affiliate links, view our disclosure.

 • Spread the room temperature strawberry filling evenly onto the dough.

 • Crumble the remaining dough on top of the strawberry filling.
-Sprinkle the 1 tablespoon oats on top.
+Sprinkle 1 tablespoon oats on top.

 • Bake until the top is golden brown, about 40 minutes.